-When they first started watching Race to the Edge, several months back, I wasn’t paying much attention.
-I watched the show a bit, here and there, briefly, to ensure it was a series I felt comfortable with them seeing, and then I pretty much ignored it.
-I hadn’t even seen the film that launched this spin off series.
+I have to admit, when my kids first started watching Race to the Edge, I wasn’t paying much attention.
+I watched a bit, here and there, basically just checking to ensure it was a series I felt comfortable with them seeing, and then I pretty much ignored it.
+At that point, I hadn’t even seen the film that launched this spin-off series.
 The girls had watched How to Train Your Dragon with their dad one afternoon when I was busy doing other things.

-However this summer their obsession level has ramped up (at least in part because Rainbow has been really wrapped up in working on her own Book of Dragons).
+However, over time their obsession level ramped up (at least in part because Grace became really wrapped up in working on her own Book of Dragons).
 When my kids start asking to watch the same show every day, I sit up and pay attention.
-That combined with the fact that I am often in the room with them when they are watching TV led to me suddenly paying more and more attention to the dragon riders of Berk, and to be honest, getting sucked into the setting and storylines.
+That combined with the fact that I am often in the room with them when they are watching TV, has led to me getting drawn further and further into the dragon riders of Berk, and to be honest, getting sucked into the setting and storylines.

-This of course made me want to watch the movies, and then I started poking around and came to the realization that there was a heck of a lot more Dreamworks Dragons stuff out there that we had yet to see.
-In total there are two movies (so far), two older television shows, a handful of short films, and the Netflix exclusive series.
+This, of course, made me want to watch the movies, and as I started poking around I came to the realisation that there was a heck of a lot more Dreamworks Dragons stuff out there that we had yet to see (in total there are three movies, two older television shows, a handful of short films, plus the Netflix exclusive series).

 So I did some research and this is what I came up with.